-The mission of the Center on the United States and Europe (CUSE) is to offer independent research and recommendations for U.S. and European policymakers, foster high-level U.S.-European dialogue on the changes in Europe and the global challenges that affect trans-Atlantic relations, and convene seminars and public forums on policy-relevant issues.
-CUSE’s research program currently focuses on trans-Atlantic relations, the future of the European Union, Russia, Turkey, and challenges to democracy.
-CUSE scholars produce books, research papers for Brookings Foreign Policy’s The New Geopolitics series, and commentary for Brookings and other outlets.
+The mission of the Center on the United States and Europe (CUSE) is to offer independent research and recommendations for policymakers, foster high-level U.S.-European dialogue on developments in Europe and global challenges that affect trans-Atlantic relations, and convene seminars and public forums on policy-relevant issues.
+The Center’s research program currently focuses on (1) the implications of the war in Ukraine for Europe, the United States, and their relationships with third powers; (2) Russia’s trajectory under Vladimir Putin and the future of Russia-Europe relations; (3) bilateral relations between the United States and key European states, including France, Germany, and Turkey; and (4) transnational developments within and across the United States and Europe, including China’s increasing role in Europe, institutional and democratic crises, and the role of technology in the trans-Atlantic relationship.
+CUSE scholars produce books, research papers, and commentaries for Brookings and other outlets.
+Along with the Strobe Talbott Center on Security, Strategy, and Technology, the Center is currently co-producing a paper series on the implications of the war in Ukraine.

-The substantive work of CUSE is carried out by an accomplished team of scholars on Europe, as well as other Brookings scholars from various disciplines.
-This team includes, in residence at Brookings:
+The substantive work of CUSE is carried out by a diverse and experienced team of scholars on Europe and trans-Atlantic relations, as well as other Brookings scholars from various disciplines.
+This team includes (in residence at Brookings):

 Other scholars with CUSE affiliations include: